khoi-nguyen/notes/README.md

     - language-pfm (by leipert)
 - Clone this repository in Atom (`Ctrl+Shift+8`, `Clone an existing Github repository`, Clone from `https://github.com/khoi-nguyen/teaching.git`)

+To build the file you are working on, press `F9`.

-# Additional steps if you want to contribute
+## Additional steps if you want to contribute

 - Create a [Github](https://github.com) account
 - Log in on Github in Atom (`Ctrl+Shift+8`)

-To build the file you are working on, press `F9`.